It is sometimes said that slugs (especially the Spanish slug) taste bitter and that for this reason, many animals won’t eat them.

 Click on the link to find out more about insects that eat slugs and snails and how to help them.

 List of natural enemies of slugs and snails:

 - ground beetles

 - leopard slugs

-- roman snails
+- Roman snails

-- and more
+- and many more.

 - Offer as many indigenous plants and trees as possible.

 - Create wild corners in the garden and leave them alone.